hazardgoat/package_template/README.md

 # package_template
 ## Overview
-This tool automates the creation of directory structures and files when setting up a new installable package development project.
+This tool automates creation of directory structures and files when setting up a new installable package development project.

 ## Key Details
 - Creates new package template on user's Desktop